-One that gets associated with the term “eco-friendly” often is bamboo.
+One materials that is too often associated with the term “eco-friendly” is bamboo.

-As it turns out, there are quite a lot of reasons, some of which you might be hearing for the first time.
+As it turns out, there are quite a lot of reasons why bamboo is eco friendly, some of which you might be hearing for the first time on this article.

-Below are twelve undeniable reasons that make bamboo eco-friendly.
+So without delays, below are twelve reasons that makes bamboo eco-friendly.